 And I have an exclusive interview – published in my Guests and Interviews pages HERE – with Chance Raspberry, the man behind these cartoons… along with a trailer and more pictures from this proposed series…

 A wee disclaimer and personal thank you to Chance Raspberry for asking me to write this post.
 Financial compensation was not received for this post.
-A sample perk was gifted from Chance Raspberry, and all opinions expressed here are my own.
+All opinions expressed here are my own.
 I would also like to add that Chance kindly personally agreed to me using these videos and pictures of him and his work in my blog.

 If you are involved in the entertainment industry and would like to be featured or promoted here, please drop a line to me via my Contact Me Page.